srijan-paul/snap/doc/manual.md

 }
 ```

-All functions are first class values in Snap
+All functions are first class values in Vyse
 This means functions can be passed around and used just like
 any other value.